minchingtonak/lambster/README.md

     -   Create an instance of an `Interpreter`, optionally with the given options.
     -   If options are not provided, interpreter parameters are given these default values:
-        -   verbosity: `Verbosity.NONE` (result only)
+        -   verbosity: `Verbosity.NONE` (prints result only)
+        -   transports: `[console.log]`
         -   rename_free_vars: `false`
-        -   output_stream: `process.stdout`
+        -   show_equivalent: `true`

 -   `interpret(source: string)`
-    -   Interpret the given string and write the output to the provided `Writable`
+    -   Interpret the given string and write the output to the provided transports

 ### interface InterpreterOptions

 -   `verbosity?: Verbosity`
     -   Optional Verbosity level for the interpreter
--   `output_stream?: Writable`
+-   `transports?: LoggerTransport[]`
-    -   Optional `Writable` that the interpreter will write its output to
+    -   Optional list of transport functions that the interpreter will pass its output to
 -   `rename_free_vars?: boolean`
     -   Optional boolean that controls whether the interpreter will rename free variables to unambiguous names
+-   `show_equivalent?: boolean`
+    -   Options boolean that controls whether the interpreter will also print named terms that the result of a reduction is structurally equivalent to

 ### enum Verbosity